OpenLMIS/openlmis-ref-distro/docs/source/releases/openlmis-ref-distro-v3.2.1.rst

 Version 3.2.1 contains changes that impact users of existing functionality.
 Please review these changes which may require informing end-users and/or updating your customizations/extensions:

-- `OLMIS-3223 <https://openlmis.atlassian.net/browse/OLMIS-3223>`_: Ability to delete skipped
+- `OLMIS-3233 <https://openlmis.atlassian.net/browse/OLMIS-3233>`_: Ability to delete previously skipped
   Requisitions
 - `OLMIS-3076 <https://openlmis.atlassian.net/browse/OLMIS-3076>`_: DataIntegrityViolationException
   when trying to remove previous requisition / Average Period Consumption should not calculate